miken22/COSC310_TravelBot/README.txt

 In the below case this is how the agent handles a search with no valid results:
 User: are there any popular restaurants?
 Travel Bot: Well let me find out...
 There may be some local places, but nothing outstanding.
+User: is there a library?
+Travel Bot: Yes, I've found a place called 'Millarville Community Library' that might be just what you're looking for.

 Input Handling:
 The agent now has a more refined method to handle inputs that it does not know the answer to.
 While the agent has the basics to generate a message that it does not know how to respond, the following features have been added to improve the agent by using the users input to build a more realistic response as shown below: